djlampert/PyHSPF/examples/README.txt

 Watershed class from the data, builds the HSPFModel, and uses the autocalibration routines to calibrate the hydrology process parameters including the initial values.

+The "hbnexample.py" script reads data from an HSPF binary output file using the PyHSPF HBNReader class.

 The "hspexp.py" script runs the files in the data/calibrated directory.
 These files were calibrated with HSPEXP.
 The script then analyzes and plots the results.